-It will be easier to deal some free wooden pallets with a little business.
+It will be easier to deal with some free wooden pallets with a little business.
 Large businesses already have processes to handle their unused pallets.
-Small businesses usually do not have the resources or volume to unload scrap and spare pallets - so more often than not, they end up in their dumpster.
+Small businesses usually do not have the resources or volume to unload scrap and spare pallets – so more often than not, they end up in their dumpster.

 Learn the art of asking for free pallets

 Always, always ask in a friendly manner!
 For a business – first thing in the morning or late in the day are some of the best times to stop in and ask.
 Why?
 Those times tend to be the slower periods – and the owners are much more likely to take the time to talk to you.
 And when you ask – be sure to share your plans with them (people love to help others if they are motivated by their projects).
 Trust me – when people find out that you want to build a coffee table, a garden bench, a chicken coop or a playhouse for your kids – they are much more likely to be cooperative and help you.

 Develop a relationship

 If you do find businesses or a builder that has available items, work on developing a relationship with them to get materials as they become available.
 Exchange email addresses and stay in contact and if they have given you some pallets for your project, do not hesitate to send them back an email with the photo of what you made from their “junk”!
 This applies to everything, not only for pallets!

 As already said, Craigslist is a good starting point, but you can also try Facebook community pages such as our Facebook page “1001 Pallets“.

 Also, if you are ready to buy new or nearly new wood pallets, you can find some at Amazon like recycled 1000 Lbs. wood pallet.
 But, they are expensive and this is not a solution to consider if you need more than one pallet for your project.